istio/istio/samples/custom-bootstrap/README.md

 Next, we can create a service that uses this bootstrap configuration.

-To do this, we need to set the helm value `proxy.customBootstrap.configMap` or add an annotation, `sidecar.istio.io/bootstrapOverride`, with the name of our ConfigMap as the value.
+To do this, eithewr we need to set the helm value `proxy.customBootstrap.configMap`, or add an annotation, `sidecar.istio.io/bootstrapOverride`, with the name of our ConfigMap as the value.

 We can create our helloworld app, using the custom config, with: